Looking for the 2022 Diversity Forum? Visit the Diversity Forum 2022: Rewiring Our Systems: Transforming the Intersections of Inequity webpage.

 - The health science JEDI leaders (justice, equity, diversity, and inclusion) of Pitt.

 Art of Diversity Showcase

-In conjunction with the 2021 Diversity Forum, the University of Pittsburgh Office of Equity, Diversity, and Inclusion and the Center for Creativity present the Art of Diversity Showcase.
-We invite all members of the Pitt and regional communities to submit creative work of any kind, from visual art to writing to performance.
+In conjunction with the 2021 Diversity Forum, the University of Pittsburgh Office of Equity, Diversity, and Inclusion and the Center for Creativity presented the Art of Diversity Showcase.
+All members of the Pitt and regional communities were invited to submit creative work of any kind, from visual art to writing to performance.